ZeleMate/Agentic-RAG-PoC/README.md

 ### Notes
 - The PoC intentionally avoids paid APIs; everything is local and replaceable.
-- The architecture and prompts are kept simple to be easily explained line‑by‑line in interviews.
+- The architecture and prompts are kept simple to be easily explained line‑by‑line.
+- **Academic inspiration**: This implementation adapts concepts from the Self-RAG paper (Asai et al., 2023) and the LangChain blog post on [Self-Reflective RAG with LangGraph](https://blog.langchain.com/agentic-rag-with-langgraph/), demonstrating how state machines can enable self-correcting RAG workflows.